-The practice was set up in 1980 as John Simpson & Partners Ltd. In 2012 the structure of the practice was changed to a Limited Liability Partnership as John Simpson Architects LLP.
+The practice was set up in 1980 as John Simpson & Partners Ltd. Since 2012, the practice has traded as John Simpson Architects.
 It has worked on a wide variety of projects which include Public, Educational, Commercial and Residential buildings.
 It has also built up an expertise in dealing with large scale masterplans both within sensitive urban locations and on green field sites.

 Its work revolves around the notion that Architecture is a public art where each and every building façade forms the character and shape of the public realm - the streets, the squares and the major civic spaces that we all use.
 As such it must use a language of building which is recognisable and by necessity, draws on our collective cultural experience - the inherited language of Architecture that each and everyone of us can relate to and understand.